A. GENERAL GUIDELINE

 Acronyms and abbreviations are words that use either the first letter of multiple words or a shortened form of the original word.
 They are commonly used to help readers understand more complex terms in a scientific document and for ease of reading; a commonly used acronym is BOD for the Board of Directors.
 To help authors in the use of abbreviations and acronyms in their articles, the South East Asian Journal of Management adheres to the following guidelines:

 - Do not use abbreviations or acronyms in the title of your article unless the subject is widely known and the abbreviation is commonly used.

 - Always explain or spell out the acronym or abbreviation the first time it is used in the body of your paper.

-- Standard abbreviations for units of measurement or chemical names that a widely accepted within the scientific community do not need to be spelt out at any point in the paper.
+- Standard abbreviations for units of measurement or chemical names that a widely accepted within the scientific community do not need to be spelled out at any point in the paper.

 - Avoid using abbreviations or acronyms in the abstract of your paper unless you use it multiple times.
 If you do use an acronym in your abstract be sure you define it in the abstract and define it again the first time it is used within the body of the paper.

 - Only define the abbreviation or acronym once within the body of the paper.

 - Acronyms and abbreviations should be kept to a minimum in figures and image captions.
 It is best to spell out the names entirely for readers who may be scanning the document before deciding on reading the whole paper.

 Personal acknowledgments should be limited to appropriate professionals who contributed to the paper, including technical help, financial or material support, and general support by a department chairperson.